pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

 ------------------------------

--  Added support for GUI auth from RADIUS to obtain group names from the RADIUS reply attribute “Class” as a string (local groups must exist, similar to LDAP). `#935 <https://redmine.pfsense.org/issues/935>`__
+-  Added support for GUI auth from RADIUS to obtain group names from the RADIUS reply attribute "Class" as a string (local groups must exist, similar to LDAP). `#935 <https://redmine.pfsense.org/issues/935>`__
 -  Added an LDAP server timeout field to address GUI access issues when the LDAP server is down/unreachable.